Skip to main content

 How do you get a business loan for a law firm?

 Law firms qualify for working-capital lines to manage contingency-fee AR timing, partner buy-in financing for junior equity stakes, SBA 7(a) for practice acquisitions, and term loans for technology and office buildouts.
-Your file routes to ONE matched lender — based on NAICS 5411 and practice revenue documentation.
+Your file routes to the funding partners best matched to it — based on NAICS 5411 and practice revenue documentation.

 How law firm cash flow works